-Section 26.12.(b)Except as otherwise provided in this act, salaries in effect June 30, 2000, for permanent full-time State officials and persons in exempt positions that are recommended by the Governor or the Governor and the Advisory Budget Commission and set by the General Assembly shall be increased by three percent (3%) commencing July 1, 2000.
+Section 26.12.(b) Except as otherwise provided in this act, salaries in effect June 30, 2000, for permanent full-time State officials and persons in exempt positions that are recommended by the Governor or the Governor and the Advisory Budget Commission and set by the General Assembly shall be increased by four and two-tenths percent (4.2%) commencing July 1, 2000.

-Section 26.12.(c) The salaries in effect June 30, 2000, for all permanent part-time State employees shall be increased on and after July 1, 2000, by pro rata amounts of the salary increases provided for permanent full-time employees covered under subsection (a) of this section.
+Section 26.12.(c) The salaries in effect June 30, 2000, for all permanent parttime State employees shall be increased on and after July 1, 2000, by pro rata amounts of the salary increases provided for permanent full-time employees covered under subsection (a) of this section.

-Section 26.12.(d)The Director of the Budget may allocate out of special operating funds or from other sources of the employing agency, except tax revenues, sufficient funds to allow a salary increase on and after July 1, 2000, in accordance with subsection (a), (b), or (c) of this section, including funds for the employer's retirement and social security contributions, of the permanent full-time and part-time employees of the agency.
+Section 26.12.(d) The Director of the Budget may allocate out of special operating funds or from other sources of the employing agency, except tax revenues, sufficient funds to allow a salary increase on and after July 1, 2000, in accordance with subsection (a), (b), or (c) of this section, including funds for the employer's retirement and social security contributions, of the permanent full-time and part-time employees of the agency.

-Section 26.12.(e) Within regular Executive Budget Act procedures as limited by this act, all State agencies and departments may increase on an equitable basis the rate of pay of temporary and permanent hourly State employees, subject to availability of funds in the particular agency or department, by pro rata amounts of the three percent (3%) salary increase provided for permanent full-time employees covered by the provisions of subsection (a) of this section, commencing July 1, 2000.
+Section 26.12.(e) Within regular Executive Budget Act procedures as limited by this act, all State agencies and departments may increase on an equitable basis the rate of pay of temporary and permanent hourly State employees, subject to availability of funds in the particular agency or department, by pro rata amounts of the four and two-tenths percent (4.2%) salary increase provided for permanent full-time employees covered by the provisions of subsection (a) of this section, commencing July 1, 2000.